Arquetipo28/localstorage-handler/README.md

 [Function: handle] (@block, @options)
 @block = callback
 @options = { force: boolean, identifier: string, expire: @expire }
-@expire -> { months: integer, hours: integer | 1, minutes: integer }
+@expire -> { months: integer, hours: integer, minutes: integer } | dateString
 ```

-It is important to define that as default when you pass the expire argument, hour will take a value equal to 1 except that you define it as 0 or any other integer.
+It is important to define that as default each `@expire` argument will be equal to 0

 ### Examples